John de Chastelain

-Alfred John Gardyne Drummond de Chastelain CC CMM CD CH (born 30 July 1937) is a British-Canadian retired army officer and diplomat.
+Alfred John Gardyne Drummond de Chastelain CC CMM CD CH (born 30 July 1937) is a Canadian retired army officer and diplomat.

 De Chastelain was born in Romania to Scottish and American parents and was educated in England and Scotland before his family emigrated to Canada in 1954.
 There, de Chastelain became a Militia private and enrolled in the Royal Military College of Canada, going on to pursue a career in the Canadian Army.
 He was commissioned into Princess Patricia's Canadian Light Infantry and rose eventually to be twice Chief of the Defence Staff, with a break of a year during which he served as Canada's ambassador to the United States.
 In 1995, de Chastelain became active in the Northern Ireland peace process and eventually focused on the disarmament of paramilitary groups in Northern Ireland.

 Early life and education

 De Chastelain was born in 1937 in Bucharest, Romania, to Alfred Gardyne de Chastelain, a Scottish oil engineer then working in Bucharest for British Petroleum, (later an agent of SOE) and Marion Elizabeth de Chastelain, an American.
 He was educated in England and later at Fettes College, Edinburgh.
 The de Chastelain family emigrated to Canada in 1954, and a year later, after finishing his education at Fettes College, De Chastelain joined his family and attended Mount Royal College (now Mount Royal University) in Calgary.
 He married Mary Ann Laverty.